programming-journal/programming-journal.github.io/cfa/index.markdown

 **Why do we need to use Zenodo for the _Available_ badge?
 Why not GitHub?**

 Commercial repositories are unreliable in that there is no guarantee the evaluated artifact will remain available indefinitely.
 Users can delete public repositories or their accounts.
 And in addition to universities deleting departmental URLs over time, hosting companies also sometimes simply delete data.
+If your artifact is already available as a GitHub release, you can automatically let Zenodo a Zenodo entity from the release.

 **Reviewers identified things to fix in documentation or scripts for our artifact, and we'd prefer to publish the fixed version.
 Can we submit the improved version for the _Available_ badge?**